auth0/react-native-lock/README.md

 * **closable** (`boolean`): If Lock screen can be dismissed
 * **connections** (`[string]`): List of enabled connections to use for authentication.
 Must be enabled in your app's dashboard first.
 * **authParams** (`object`): Object with the parameters to be sent to the Authentication API, e.g. `scope`.

 The callback will have the error if anything went wrong or after a successful authentication, it will yield the user's profile info and tokens.

-####.showSMS(options, callback)
-Show Lock's SMS authentication screen as a modal screen.
-This is the list of valid options:

-* **closable** (`boolean`): If Lock screen can be dismissed
-* **authParams** (`object`): Object with the parameters to be sent to the Authentication API, e.g. `scope`.

-The callback will have the error if anything went wrong or after a successful authentication, it will yield the user's profile info and tokens.

-####.showTouchID(options, callback)
-Show Lock's TouchID authentication screen as a modal screen.
-This is the list of valid options:

-* **closable** (`boolean`): If Lock screen can be dismissed
-* **authParams** (`object`): Object with the parameters to be sent to the Authentication API, e.g. `scope`.

-The callback will have the error if anything went wrong or after a successful authentication, it will yield the user's profile info and tokens.